nicola144/personal_site/content/posts/monte_carlo_indep.md

 \chi^{2}(p \mid \mid q) = \int \frac{p(\mathbf{x})^2}{q(\mathbf{x})} \mathrm{d}\mathbf{x} - 1.
 \end{aligned}\end{equation}\tag{6}\label{eq6}$$

 What has changed ?
-Nothing, essentially, but perhaps people familiar with divergences already start having some intuition, since they usually do not behave well with dimension and, clearly, in general $p \cdot f$ and $p$ are different densities.
-And, I personally like this chi-squared view, among other reasons, because it makes apparent that simple Monte Carlo is a special case of importance sampling.
+Nothing, essentially, but perhaps people familiar with divergences already start having some intuition, since they usually do not behave well with dimension and in general $p \cdot f$ and $p$ are different densities.
+I personally like this chi-squared view, among other reasons, because it makes apparent that simple Monte Carlo is a special case of importance sampling.
 More on this in following posts, likely.

 Now, we take a concrete (and very simple!) example to show how the divergence in \eqref{eq5} can easily scale badly with $D$.
 Let $f(\mathbf{x})$ be (the square root of) a Gaussian density $f(\mathbf{x}) = \sqrt{\mathcal{N}(\mathbf{x}; \boldsymbol{\mu}\_{1}, \boldsymbol{\Sigma}\_{1})}$, and let $p(\mathbf{x})$ be an actual Gaussian, $p(\mathbf{x}) = \mathcal{N}(\mathbf{x}; \boldsymbol{\mu}\_{2},  \boldsymbol{\Sigma}\_{2})$.